Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 connections to IoT Hub accidentally.

-No matter where we are doing the check on the LNS side (single point as in Atif's ADR or existing code) the changes on the Function side would still be required.
+No matter where we are doing the check on the LNS side (single point as in Atif's ADR or existing code with multiple entry points) the changes on the Function side are still required.

 ### Using direct mode (not Edge hub)